ACCOUNTING SYSTEM RULES FOR CIRCUIT COURTS

 Text of Rules

-Dockets shall be printed from the computer system and filed with each closed case.
-Abstracts shall be printed for all citations.
+(b) Case histories, except for citations, shall be printed from the computer system and filed with each closed case.

 Each court shall keep an alphabetical index under the names of the parties in civil and small claims cases and defendants in criminal matters with a reference to the case file number.
 The computer system can be used to maintain the alphabetical list.

-A cash receipt must be issued by each court for all moneys paid to the court.
-Each receipt will be in duplicate and pre-numbered in numerical sequence by the computer software program used for receipt generation.
-The original shall be given to the payer who is making payment by cash or in person, otherwise the original shall be attached to the court file along with the second copy.
+A receipt will be electronically generated within the case management system for all moneys paid into the court.
+Each receipt will be pre-numbered in numerical sequence by the system.
+The receipt shall be printed and given to any payer who is making payment in person.
 If the computer system is not functional, a hand written receipt will be prepared in duplicate with one copy given to the payer.
 A new receipt shall be issued as soon as the system is functional.
 The new receipt number shall be cross-referenced on the second copy of the hand receipt.
 The new computer receipt shall also be attached to the court file.

 Disbursements shall be made, by check, to the party concerned.
 Each check will identify the case number, and be cross-referenced on the docket.

-Annual reports, which will be a compilation of monthly reports, shall be made to the Wyoming Supreme Court, internal auditors, on a form approved by the Supreme Court’s Court Services Officer after consultation with the State Auditor’ s Office Comprehensive Annual Financial Report (CAFR) group.
+(c) Annual reports, which will be a compilation of monthly reports, shall be made to the Wyoming Supreme Court's internal auditors, on a form approved by the Supreme Court’s Court Services Officer after consultation with the State Auditor’ s Office Comprehensive Annual Financial Report (CAFR) group.

 After approval by the Supreme Court and state treasurer, the account shall be used strictly for the payment of meals and refreshments for jurors.

-The satellite court shall have at least one bank account, or more as approved by the circuit court judge(s).
-Bank statements shall be reconciled monthly and a copy of the bank statement(s) and reconcilement(s) filed with the primary circuit court.
+(b) The satellite court shall have at least one bank account, or more as approved by the circuit court judge(s).
+Bank statements shall be reconciled monthly and a copy of the bank statement(s) and reconciliation(s) filed with the primary circuit court.